ThePacielloGroup/cupper/content/patterns/coding/code-blocks.md

 <button aria-pressed="false">toggle me</button>
 ```

-Note that the syntax highlighting uses a greyscale theme. **Infusion** is careful not to use color as part of its own design, because these colors may clash with those of the design being illustrated and discussed.
+Note that the syntax highlighting uses a greyscale theme. **Cupper** is careful not to use color as part of its own design, because these colors may clash with those of the design being illustrated and discussed.

 {{% note %}}
 To preserve the wrapping inside code blocks, horizontal scrolling is implemented.
 To make sure scrolling is keyboard accessible, code blocks are focusable.
 An `aria-label` is provided to identify the code block to screen reader users.